IBM/data-prep-kit/kfp/doc/simple_transform_pipeline.md

 ## Compiling a pipeline <a name = "compilation"></a>

-To compile pipeline execute `make build` command in the same directory where your pipeline is.
+To compile pipeline execute `make workflow-build` command in the same directory where your pipeline is.

 ## Deploying a pipeline <a name = "deploying"></a>